tortoiselinux/tortoiselinux-base/README.md

 ## How to bootstrap Installer

-Bootstrap the Tortoise Installer is simpler as make a ISO, just type
+bootstrap tortoise installer is as simple as making an ISO

     sudo make prepare